 Move Mundane to Make Magic

-Easier said than done you may say.
-It takes a mind shift and will power to move something from mundane to magic, but it’s not impossible, look at the guy on stage, he uses a plain white handkerchief to produce a beautiful white dove.
+Easier said than done, you may say.
+It takes a mindset shift and willpower to turn something mundane into magic, but it’s not impossible.
+Look at the guy on stage—he uses a plain white handkerchief to produce a beautiful white dove.
 It's all in the magic we hold in our hands.

-South Africans know how to turn a downside into an upside, just take our current situation, load shedding, took us two minutes and now we’re celebrating the fact that our electricity supplier has seriously let us down.
+South Africans, and those interested in our culture, know how to turn a downside into an upside.
+Take our current situation—load shedding.
+It took us two minutes, and now we’re celebrating the fact that our electricity supplier has seriously let us down.
 How do we do it?
-We light romantic candles, picnic on the beach, make fancy cocktails, dust off the old camping gas cooker, invite friends to share, as “sharing is caring”.
-I Cha-Cha around the reality as I put my Solar powered Consol glass lights out to get fired up for the inevitable black-out this evening.
-Only in Africa.
+We light romantic candles, picnic on the beach, make fancy cocktails, dust off the old camping gas cooker, and invite friends to share, as “sharing is caring.”
+I Cha-Cha around the reality as I put my solar-powered Consol glass lights out to get fired up for the inevitable blackout this evening, only in Africa.

-Not only has the economy lost billions in revenue, businesses are investing a small fortune in generators, solar panels and wind turbines (don’t know if one can go that far, yet!)
-We forgive the powers that be for our hairdryers that’ve packed up and almost burnt the house down, the fridges and freezers that’ve given up the ghost and the tons of food that’s gone to waste.
-And this is just the tip of the iceberg, people have died in hospitals due to life supports going on the blink, but, we soldier on.
-I wonder when the lawyers are going to see this as the golden opportunity to cash in with class actions.
+Not only has the economy lost billions in revenue, but businesses are also investing a small fortune in generators, solar panels, and wind turbines (don’t know if one can go that far yet!).
+We forgive the powers that be for our hairdryers that’ve packed up and almost burned the house down, the fridges and freezers that’ve given up the ghost, and the tons of food that’ve gone to waste.
+And this is just the tip of the iceberg; people have died in hospitals because life support went on the blink, but we soldier on.
+I wonder when the lawyers are going to see this as the golden opportunity-an urgent call for justice and community support-to cash in with class actions.

-We’ve gone from watching late-night movies to listening to the wireless; I don a headlamp for bed and invite friends to lunches where we all pitch in.
-Instead of inviting friends for cocktails I invite my neighbours for tea, I unpacked the tea service and had an old fashioned tea party.
-The old adage “early to bed, early to rise makes a man healthy, wealthy and wise” applies to us, although we’ve not seen any financial benefits yet, but we live in hope!
+We’ve gone from watching late-night movies to listening to the wireless; I put on a headlamp for bed and invite friends to lunches where we all pitch in.
+Instead of inviting friends for cocktails, I invited my neighbours for tea.
+I unpacked the tea service and had an old-fashioned tea party.
+The adage “early to bed, early to rise makes a man healthy, wealthy and wise” applies to us.
+We haven’t seen any financial benefits yet, but we live in hope!
 We could cry if we want to...

-I received a basket of the freshest vegetables from a friend’s garden, what a delight to eat organic produce straight from the earth.
-For lunch we had glazed carrots, creamed spinach, a fig and Gorgonzola salad, burnt sage butter, crispy chicken on a beer can with herbs and butter stuffed under the skin, roasted baby beetroot a sublime trifle and pecan pie.
+I received a basket of the freshest vegetables from a friend’s garden—such a thoughtful gesture that reminded me of the simple joys of homegrown produce.
+It's a reminder of how much we can connect with nature and each other through food.
+For lunch, we had glazed carrots, creamed spinach, a fig and Gorgonzola salad, burnt sage butter, crispy chicken on a beer can with herbs and butter stuffed under the skin, roasted baby beets, a sublime trifle, and pecan pie-each dish a reflection of my love for sharing good food and stories around the table.

-The roses are looking very perky and all it took was a tweak, a little more water, good mulch, a change of diet, a nip at the dead buds and the rewards are evident.
-I’ll make a Rose Scented Geranium and Honey Syrup to serve with Gin adding berries, a sprig of mint and a good squeeze of lime
+The roses are looking very perky, and all it took was a tweak, a little more water, good mulch, a change of diet, and a nip at the dead buds.
+The rewards are evident.
+I’ll make a Rose-Scented Geranium and Honey Syrup to serve with Gin, adding berries, a sprig of mint, and a good squeeze of lime.

 Rose Scented Geranium and Honey Cordial